apache/cloudstack-docs-admin/source/networking2.rst

 CloudStack provides you the ability to associate multiple private IP addresses per guest VM NIC.
 In addition to the primary IP, you can assign additional IPs to the guest VM NIC.
-This feature is supported on all the network configurationsâ€”Basic, Advanced, and VPC.
+This feature is supported on all the network configurations: Basic, Advanced, and VPC.
 Security Groups, Static NAT and Port forwarding services are supported on these additional IPs.